apache/www-site/content/legal/resolved.md

 Determining whether the copyright in a work has expired may be non-trivial and may vary between jurisdictions.
 Raise the topic on legal-discuss@ or via a JIRA issue if you have doubt over whether a work falls in the public domain.

-# Category B: What can we maybe include in an ASF Project?  {#category-b}
+# Category B: What can we *maybe* include in an ASF Project?  {#category-b}

-For the purposes of being included in an Apache Software Foundation product, licenses and/or projects described in this section may be included **IF** specified conditions are met.
+You may include the licenses and/or projects described in this section in an Apache Software Foundation product **IF** they meet the specified conditions.

 ### Appropriately Labelled Condition
 In all Category B cases our users should not be surprised at their inclusion in our products.
-By attaching an appropriate and prominent label to the distribution users are less likely to be unaware of restrictions significantly different from those of the Apache License.
-An appropriate and prominent label is a label the user will read while learning about the distribution - for example in a README, and it should identify the third-party product, its licensing, and a url to the its homepage.
-Please also ensure to comply with any attribution/notice requirements in the specific license in question.
+If we attach an appropriate and prominent label to the distribution, users are less likely to be unaware of restrictions significantly different from those of the Apache License.
+An appropriate and prominent label is a label the user will read while learning about the distribution - for example in a README, and it should identify the third-party product and its licensing, and provide a url to the its homepage.
+Please also comply with any attribution/notice requirements in the specific license in question.

 ### Binary-only Inclusion Condition
-All Category B licensed works should be included in binary-only form in Apache Software Foundation convenience binaries.
+Any Category B licensed works may be included in binary-only form in Apache Software Foundation convenience binaries.
-Category B licensed works should not be included in source releases.
+Do not include Category B licensed works in source releases.

 ### "Weak Copyleft" Licenses

 Each license in this section requires some degree of reciprocity.
-This may mean that additional action is warranted in order to minimize the chance that a user of an Apache product will create a derivative work of a differently-licensed portion of an Apache product without being aware of the applicable requirements.
+This may require additional action to minimize the chance that a user of an Apache product will create a derivative work of a differently-licensed portion of an Apache product without being aware of the applicable requirements.

-Software under the following licenses may be included in binary form within an Apache product if the inclusion is appropriately labeled (see above):
+You may include software under the following licenses in binary form within an Apache product if you label the inclusion appropriately (see above):

 - Common Development and Distribution Licenses: [CDDL 1.0](https://opensource.org/licenses/CDDL-1.0) and [CDDL 1.1](https://spdx.org/licenses/CDDL-1.1.html)
 - Common Public License: [CPL 1.0](http://www.opensource.org/licenses/cpl1.0.php)